-Survey accuracy is the extent to which a survey result represents the attribute being measured in the group of interest or population.
-Determining how accurate the data captured by a survey reflects the entire population requires computing the confidence interval and the confidence level.
+Survey accuracy is the extent to which a questionnaire result represents the attribute being measured in the group of interest or population.
+To determine how accurate are the data captured by a questionnaire and how much reflect the entire population, requires computing the confidence interval and the confidence level.

 How sure can you be?
 This is what the confidence level (Also known as "Confidence") tells you.
 It’s listed as a percentage and tells you how certain you can be of your results.

-- Try to reduce bias in responses – if your survey includes sensitive questions, be aware that respondents may answer in a way that ends up under-reporting or over-reporting the issue, for example, bullying, domestic violence, or alcohol use.
-Try to frame the survey and the questions in a non-threatening way so as to encourage respondents to be honest.
+- Try to reduce bias in responses.
+If your questionnaire includes sensitive questions, be aware that respondents may answer in a way that ends up under-reporting or over-reporting the issue, for example, bullying, domestic violence, or alcohol use.
+Try to frame the questionnaire and the questions in a non-threatening way so as to encourage respondents to be honest.
 Anonymity can help respondents feel safe to express their true opinion.

-- Improving the response rate – having a low response rate to the survey can significantly affect the validity and reliability of the responses and analysis.
-Make the survey interesting to respondents (why not try adding our scratch card or slot machine to add some fun!) and take care of the layout and presentation to make it appealing.
+- Improving the response rate.
+Having a low response rate to the questionnaire can significantly affect the validity and reliability of the responses and analysis.
+Make the questionnaire interesting to respondents (why not try adding our scratch card or slot machine to add some fun!) and take care of the layout and presentation to make it appealing.
 Find other ideas here to increase response rate.